vmohan96/Decoding-COVID-19/README.md

 ![img](assets/images/pos_mask_cases.png)
 ![img](assets/images/neg_mask_cases.png)

-Looking at mask sentiment vs percent change, we can see a very small linear correlation however it gives evidence to the idea that masks alone are not enough.
+Looking at mask sentiment vs percent change, we can see a weak linear correlation; however it gives evidence to the idea that masks alone are not enough.
 We need a large commanded response to COVID-19.
 Individual activity is not enough.

-To emphasize this, Team V.A.V. has deployed 3 interactive apps to Heroku that can be used right now:
+To emphasize this, our team deployed 3 interactive apps to Heroku that can be used right now:

 ## US COVID Snapshots - Vivian Nguyen
 ![img](assets/gifs/vivian_app.gif)